-Les Ballets de Monte-Carlo to Present LAC (AFTER SWAN LAKE) at New York City Center, 3/14-16
+Les Ballets de Monte-Carlo Presents LAC (AFTER SWAN LAKE) at New York City Center, Now thru 3/16

 Jean-Christophe Maillot has re-worked Pyotr Ilyich Tchaikovsky's pillar of the classic repertoire with the award-winning writer Jean Rouaud, bringing a modern-day relevance to the timeless story of Siegfried and Odette.
 The 2011 work explores the torments of our childhood fears and nightmares.
 Buried experiences and memories are resurrected against a Machiavellian, family backdrop to create a ballet of stark contrasts - good vs. evil, white vs. black, and purity vs. eroticism - questions that define us as human beings.

 "LAC is a new version of the classical ballet, honoring the past, but with a slice contemporary codes," said Jean-Christophe Maillot."
 Today's audiences can feel attached to the story Swan Lake, one of ballet's most beautiful stories.
 It is a story of sensuality, about the ideal woman.
 The White Swan is the beautiful, pure woman every man falls in love with once in his life; the Black Swan represents sexuality, strength, power and control.
 We look forward to introducing New York to this new ballet that that showcases the dancers' artistry with traditional and contemporary ballet styles,"